doramagnoni/Sproutly/README.md

 * **As a forgetful plant newbie,** I need clear reminders about when and how to fertilize my plants.
 * **As a proud plant parent,**  I want to see how my plants change over time, through photos stored with their profiles.

+## 🧪 Testing and Quality Assurance

+To ensure Sproutly functions as intended and provides a reliable experience for plant lovers, we employ a mix of automated and manual testing strategies.

+* **Automated Tests:** Our test suite covers core functionalities such as plant profile creation, to-do list generation, and successful user signup.
+This helps us catch potential errors early in the development process.
+* **Manual Testing:** We thoroughly test SproutList across different browsers and devices to ensure a smooth user experience for everyone.

+**Test Results:** Our current tests pass successfully, giving us confidence in the stability of Sproutly's core features.
+We are committed to expanding our test coverage as we add new functionalities.

 ## 💚 Future Goals